DaveBitter/portfolio/content/articles/articles.md

       * 1.  __Performance__: The page needs to load a - in most cases large -  JavaScript bundle to be able to render the first view.
 Often, you then need to get some data - like a blog post - from a server.
 This then gets retrieved and rendered on the page.
 By utilising SSR, we can do all of this just on the server.

-      * 2.  __Providing SEO__: SEO is an important factor for many types of websites like our blog platform.
+      * 2.  __Providing SEO__: SEO is an important factor for many types of websites like the Mirabeau blog platform.
 Firstly, I wanted to provide robots/crawlers from Google to properly index our pages.
 Secondly, I wanted social media platforms to be able to create links with images, titles and summaries.

-      * 3.  __Building through progressive enhancement__: At Mirabeau, we build websites through progressive enhancement.
+      * 3.  __Building through progressive enhancement__: At Mirabeau, they build websites through progressive enhancement.
 Unfortunately, you need JavaScript for a React.js website.
 We can use SSR to provide the platform without having JavaScript in the browser.

       ![React.js and Next.js](//images.ctfassets.net/w4dg3cjf42ew/5JdNrYGW2SBKmIoT38kqz0/80b019ca3d6e00871b3603f842814b0c/CDFEF415-123A-4D0E-85AD-BB3B32A0B3A1-min.png)*React.js and Next.js working together*